The good old animated gif has come a long way! Now the once ugly duckling of animation has become a show stopper and art form in itself.

 But what all email clients can do is display a gif.
 So the cinemagraph has given some class to the animated gif and people like the folks at Twitter are using these to create impressive, eye-catching and I wanna click on what you're selling me email campaigns.

 Tips and tricks

 Just because you can doesn't mean you should!
 Even though you can output some crazy, crazy big files, when you are producing animated gifs it's best if you still compress as much as possible.
-You can limit file size by making them dimensionally smaller, keeping the animation to a small area and optimising for output either via the photoshop save for web palette or a great little tool like ImageOptim.
+You can limit the file size by making them dimensionally smaller, keeping the animation to a small area, and optimizing for output either via the photoshop save for web palette or a great little tool like ImageOptim.